somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 Also, install the packages: recipes, dplyr, tibble, tibbletime, and ggplot2.

-**Q5:** Transforming the data for modeling: We will need to do some additional data transforming before training a LSTM model.<br>
+**Q5:** Transforming the data for modeling<br>
-**a.** We will want to make sure we have a dataframe created with these three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq)) to help quickly verify set lengths throughout this process <br>
+**a.** We will need to do some additional data transforming before training a LSTM model.
+We will want to make sure we have a dataframe created with these three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq)) to help quickly verify set lengths throughout this process <br>
 **b.** Split data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe.
 Using about 2/3 of the data for training and 1/3 for testing is a reasonable place to start.<br>
 **c.** Bind the training and validation set together with a key and set the index to be the date<br>